Patrick Stewart burial controversy

 Patrick Dana Stewart (October 21, 1970 – September 25, 2005) was a soldier in the United States Army.
 He died in combat in Afghanistan when his Chinook helicopter was shot down by a rocket-propelled grenade while returning to base.
-Patrick Stewart was a resident of Fernley, Nevada, United States and a practicing Wiccan.
+Patrick Stewart was a resident of Fernley, Nevada, and a practicing Wiccan.

+Following his death, controversy ensued over the Department of Veterans Affairs' (VA) initial refusal to imprint a pentacle on his grave due to Wiccan symbols not being a previously approved "emblem of belief."
+A case was filed against the VA which eventually led to the VA adding the pentacle to the approved list of emblems.